BongoHive/internship-program/README.md

  <br>
 </div>

 > The assignments are divided in categories to help you choose which path you want to concentrate on.
+If you have a question on regarding this, create an [issue here](https://github.com/BongoHive/internship-program/issues/new) explaining your question.

 # Basics
 > This section contains the basic foundation of what you need to understand before you proceed with other assignments below,